 The Top Picks

-Google's QAT (Quantization-Aware Training) variant of Gemma 3 12B is specifically designed to survive aggressive quantization with minimal quality loss.
-At ~8GB loaded, it leaves breathing room for macOS and delivers noticeably better output than 7–8B alternatives on creative writing and nuanced instructions.
+Google's QAT (Quantization-Aware Training) variant of Gemma 3 12B survives aggressive quantization with minimal quality loss.
+At ~8GB loaded, it remains a solid choice for creative writing and nuanced instructions, though Qwen3.5 9B now matches or beats it in less memory.

 ollama run gemma3:12b